Sanctuary Cities May Not Lose As Much in Federal Grants as Thought

 Each of the nine letters, which went to the state of California and major cities like New York and Chicago, cited a specific grant that compels them to work with federal authorities on immigration violations.
 "Failure to comply with this condition could result in the withholding of grant funds" or "suspension or termination of the grant," the letter warned.

-But a TIME examination of the eight grants cited in the letters—one of which is repeated in letters to the city of Chicago and the surrounding Cook County—found that many do not come with large price tags by government standards.
+But a TIME examination of the eight grants cited in the letters — one of which is repeated in letters to the city of Chicago and the surrounding Cook County — found that many do not come with large price tags by government standards.

 Each grant lists, in general terms, how the locality will use the money.
 Chicago, for example, stated in 2016 that it would use the funds "to purchase equipment and support overtime patrols.
 The project goal is to increase essential law enforcement services."